A scaling and recovering algorithm for the matrix $\varphi$-functions: Proposed and existing algorithms

 Inspired by the scaling and squaring method for the matrix exponential \cite{mova78}, the scaling and recovering method for the $\varphi$-functions was first proposed, to the best of our knowledge, by Hochbruck, Lubich, and Selhofer \cite{hls98}.
 In their approach, the authors suggest scaling the matrix by a power of two so that the norm of the scaled matrix is less than $1/2$, using the $[6/6]$ \Pant\ to $\varphi_1(z)$, and applying the double-argument formula \eqref{double.formula} for $p = 1$ to compute $\varphi_1(A)$.
 Neither the choice of the scaling parameter nor the degree of the \Pant\ is justified in this preliminary investigation.

 The most notable works aligned with ours in \Alg~\ref{alg.phi} are those by Berland, Skaflestad, and Wright~\cite{bsw07}, and by Skaflestad and Wright~\cite{skwr09}.
 The latter extends the former by providing a more comprehensive description of the method, along with a forward error analysis and a detailed cost analysis.
 The algorithm of Skaflestad and Wright~\cite[Alg.~1]{skwr09} simultaneously evaluates the matrix $\varphi$-functions\footnote{The MATLAB code \phipade\ associated with the algorithm does not output $\varphi_0(A)$.} $\varphi_j$ for $j = 0\colon p$.
-The algorithm scales the input matrix to bring its norm close to one, computes certain powers of the scaled matrix, and reuses them to \emph{independently} evaluate the diagonal \Pant s to each matrix $\varphi$-function, resulting in distinct numerator and denominator polynomials for different functions.
+The algorithm scales the input matrix to bring its norm close to one, computes certain powers of the scaled matrix, and reuses them to \emph{independently} evaluate the diagonal \Pant s to each matrix $\varphi$-function, resulting in distinct numerator- and denominator polynomials for different functions.
 Finally, it applies the double-argument formula~\eqref{double.formula} to reverse the effect of scaling.
-The evaluation of the $p+1$ \Pant s constitutes the most computationally expensive component of the algorithm---each approximant evaluation requires a matrix inversion and matrix multiplications, in spite of the reuse of computed matrix powers.
+The evaluation of the $p+1$ \Pant s constitutes the most computationally expensive component of the algorithm---each approximant evaluation additionally requires a matrix inversion and matrix multiplications, despite the reuse of computed matrix powers.

-The algorithm of Al-Mohy~\cite[Alg.4.1]{almo24} computes the exponential of block triangular matrices by exploiting their structure, without explicitly forming the full block matrix.
+The algorithm of Al-Mohy~\cite[Alg.~4.1]{almo24} computes the exponential of block triangular matrices by exploiting their structure, without explicitly forming the full block matrix.
 Given the matrices $A$, $J$, and $E$ defined in Theorem~\ref{Thm.block.phi}, his algorithm simultaneously computes $\e^A$, $\e^J$, and the matrix in \eqref{D.exp.mat}.
-While the algorithm is effective for computing matrix exponentials, it is general-purpose and not specifically tailored for the evaluation of matrix $\varphi$-functions.
+While the algorithm is effective for computing matrix exponentials, it is not specifically tailored for the evaluation of matrix $\varphi$-functions.
+As general-purpose methods, the Schur--Parlett algorithms~\cite{dahi03}, \cite{hili21}, which require either computation of the derivatives or use of variable-precision arithmetic, are not expected to be as efficient or accurate as specialized algorithms for matrix $\varphi$-functions.